MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 ---
 # Get started with the Azure OpenAI security building block

 This article shows you how to create and use the Azure OpenAI security building block sample.
-The purpose is to demonstrate Azure OpenAI account provisioning with a role based access control (RBAC) role permission for keyless (Microsoft Entra ID) authentication to OpenAI API SDKs.
+The purpose is to demonstrate Azure OpenAI account provisioning with a role-based access control (RBAC) role permission for keyless (Microsoft Entra ID) authentication to OpenAI API libraries.

 By following the instructions in this article, you will:

 - Deploy a secure Azure Container chat app.
 - Use managed identity for Azure OpenAI access.
-- Chat with an Azure OpenAI Large Language Model (LLM) using the OpenAI SDK.
+- Chat with an Azure OpenAI Large Language Model (LLM) using the OpenAI library.

 Once you complete this article, you can start modifying the new project with your custom code and data.